-Department: Social Sciences/History • Phone: 570-740-0323 Program of Studies Leading to the A.S.
-Degree
+Department: Social Sciences/History • Phone: 570-740-0323

 The Sociology Program fosters student learning of the knowledge, skills, and values consistent with the science and application of sociology.
 Students who complete the requirements for an AS Degree in Sociology will be prepared to transfer to four year institutions.